Take the GTM AI Maturity Assessment. Learn How to Scale Your GTM Engine.

 What is CRM?

 CRM, or Customer Relationship Management, is all about the strategies, practices, and technologies that companies use to manage and analyze customer interactions and data throughout the customer lifecycle.
 The aim?
-To boost business relationships with customers, help retain them, and drive sales growth.
+To boost business relationships with potential customers, help retain them, and drive sales growth.

 A CRM system at its core lets businesses store customer and prospect contact information, spot sales opportunities, record service issues, and manage marketing campaigns—all in one central hub.
 It also ensures customers get a seamless experience across multiple touchpoints like email, phone, social media, live chat, and websites.